khalid-hussain/shaheen/chap8.md

 the Christians had restarted incursions along the border.
 So, he immediately ordered his troops to make preparations for departure.

-Before leaving when he met Abul Hassan, he said, "I first attacked Sakhra so that the people would awake from their deep sleep.
+Before leaving, when he met Abul Hassan, he said, "I first attacked Sakhra so that the people would awake from their deep sleep.
 Now the benefit of this victory is that in a few months, I will be able to prepare them for the decisive battle.
 In the meanwhile, stay engaged at your front.
 I won't call